Nonadiabatic effect in high order harmonic generation revealed by a fully analytical method: Analytical description

 According to Eq. (\ref{eq:saddleb reduced form}), the expression of return time $t_r$ can also be written as a function of $\tau$ (the detailed derivation is shown in appendix B).
-Then, $t_r$ can be expanded to third order directly with respect to $\gamma$ as
+Then, $t_r$ can be expanded to third order directly with respect to $\gamma$.
+That is